 Birds: Over 350 species, including vultures, raptors and owls.

 Mammals: Over 50 species including black and white rhino, wild dog, leopard, cheetah and lion.

 Experience: Night and day game drives; guided wildlife, birdlife and scenic walks; horse riding (novice and experienced riders), farm tours, mountain biking, sundowners, picnics, bush dinners, ranch days, swimming pool.

 Optional extras: Visits to Kisima floriculture project, cultural visits, riding and fishing excursions to Lake Rutundu and Lake Alice on Mount Kenya, fly camping, helicopter fishing on Mount Kenya or Lake Turkana, scenic flights in a helicopter, fixed wing aircraft flights, massage treatments.

 Commerce is the key to conservation on Borana Conservancy.
 Over three generations, the Dyer family have dedicated extensive time, energy and finance to conservation.
 This has been achieved in a number of different ways, many of which you will see whilst visiting Borana Conservancy.
 These projects focus on education, local employment, health, habitat management and wildlife conservation.

 Borana Lodge is committed to providing food which is healthy, balanced and delicious.
-A visit to the nearby Kabati Regenerative Farm, 440 acres of riverine forest, Acacia Savannah and a 100 acres of arable land is a must for anyone interested in where their food comes from.
+A visit to the nearby Waitabit Farm, 440 acres of riverine forest, Acacia Savannah and a 100 acres of arable land is a must for anyone interested in where their food comes from.
 Borana Lodge believes in creating and sustaining a fully ‘beyond organic’ fruit and vegetable garden; always maintaining the ‘farm to fork’ idea.
 This holistic thinking takes into account the eco-system as a whole and has regeneration at the heart of its ethos.